- Rebooting Basics

 Is overstimulation driving the sexes apart?

-"Young Japanese men are growing indifferent or even averse to sex, while married couples are starting to have it even less," reports The Japan Times, citing a 2010 poll.
+"Young Japanese men are growing indifferent or even averse to sex, while married couples are starting to have it even less," reports The Wall Street Journal, citing a 2010 poll.
 The trend is escalating rapidly.
 More than 36% of men aged 16 to 19 have no interest in sex, more than double the 17.5 % from 2008.

 Men between 20 and 24 showed a similar trend, jumping from 11.8 % to 21.5 %, while men between 45 and 49 leaped from 8.7 % to 22.1 %.